 Download my CV.

 Dimension reduction for functional data based on weak conditional momentssubmitted to The Annals of Statistics (under major revision)

-Nonlinear and additive principal component analysis for functional datasubmitted to Journal of Multivariate Analysis (under major revision)
+Nonlinear and additive principal component analysis for functional datasubmitted to Journal of Multivariate Analysis (under minor revision)

 Multivariate Neighborhood Trajectory Analysis: A Critique and Propose of Functional Data Analysis Approachsubmitted to Geographical Analysis (under minor revision)

 On sufficient dimension reduction for functional data: Inverse moments based methodsWIREs: Computational Statistics, 11(4), e1459.

 Molecular, physiological and behavioral responses of honey bee (Apis mellifera) drones to infection with microsporidian parasitesJournal of Invertebrate Pathology, 155, 14-24.